What are the elements of pricing?

 3. The cost of using supply chain money (like interest paid to a bank for loaning money).
 We pay our raw material suppliers when we receive their shipments, and then we own the metal for about eight weeks until we receive our customer’s payments to us (two to four weeks of processing time for drawing to finished size, and then four weeks until we receive payments from customers).
 During this time, our cash is not available to us for other investments, so it’s like we “loan” money to our customers.

 The concept of metal adder simplifies the complexity of doing business.
-Small Tube Products, and other copper tube mills determine FAB prices based on manufacturing (converting or value added) costs.
+Wieland Small Tube Products, and other copper tube mills determine FAB prices based on manufacturing (converting or value added) costs.
 If we attempted to have one single “all inclusive” price, including all of the costs of metal value in our FAB prices (COMEX market pricing, carrying cost, cathode premiums, energy surcharges, transportation surcharges, etc.), then our prices would need to change on a daily basis.
 To simplify doing business, mills have standardized on a metal adder to help defray these fluctuating costs.

-Why does Small Tube Products take exception to the ASTM B75 yield requirement for light annealed (050) and soft annealed (060) tempers?
+Why does Wieland Small Tube Products take exception to the ASTM B75 yield requirement for light annealed (050) and soft annealed (060) tempers?

 Although table 1 in ASTM B75, superscript F allows for a light straightening operation, it is our opinion that superscript F is not specific in the desired procedure of straightening.
 If the tubing is processed with an annealing operation as the last process, the material may not meet 9 ksi minimum.
 If the tubing is processed with an annealing operation followed by a rotary (or cross-roll) straightening, then the material will meet 9 ksi minimum.
-Further explanation for your particular product can be provided by STP’s Quality Department.
+Further explanation for your particular product can be provided by WSTP’s Quality Department.

 What is the difference between “lot” traceability and “heat” traceability?